Boiler timer not working? Here’s how to fix it & why

 Similarly, boiler timers are an economical way to control the heating system.
 If you spend most of the day outside the home, the last thing you would want is to have a boiler that continuously heats water when you don’t need it.
 Setting your timer to your schedule ensures that you can save some money on your energy bills.

 A negative, however, is that boiler timers can’t usually adapt to variations in routines like ensuring that you have the heating on at particular times during the weekends.
-The schedule you set on your timer is simply set in stone regardless of whether it is a weekday or the weekend.
+The schedule you set on your timer is simply set in stone regardless of whether it is a weekday or the weekend and this reason is why a central heating thermostat is a much better option for controlling your boiler.

 Common Boiler Timer Faults